gstanden/orabuntu-lxc/README.md

 !!!
 IMPORTANT PLEASE READ !!!
 =============================

-Due to sloppy some hardcoded references to "/home/gstanden" etc. in the scripting, please read the following carefully:
+Due to sloppy hardcoded references to "/home/gstanden" etc. in the scripting, please read the following carefully:

 Due to some script which references the 'gstanden' Ubuntu OS account, this version of the scripts must be run while logged in as the 'gstanden' user and must be run from the /home/gstanden/Downloads directory.